kedify/cli/docs/apply-recommendation.md

 Emit a small generated Helm override values file containing only the recommended changes.

+When `--format override` is used without `--dry-run`, `--output-file` is required.

 ### `json`

 Emit machine-readable patch plan or patch result JSON.

 The JSON output is not just raw recommendation data.
 It should describe what the patcher tried to do and what happened.

+The JSON payload currently includes:

+- top-level `container` when exactly one container is matched
+- top-level `containers` when one or more containers are matched
+- per-entry `container` on `matched`, `patched`, and `reasons`

 ## Dry Run